 The impact of grief and loss can be overwhelming.
-It can leave a person feeling like you they won’t be to live life without a person in it, and make it difficult to imagine that life can ever be happy again.
-There might be tangible changes, including losing the practical supports your loved one offered you in day to day life.
+You can be left feeling like you won’t be able to live life without a lost loved one in it; it can be difficult to imagine ever being happy again.
+There might be tangible changes, including losing the practical support your loved one offered you in everyday life.
 There are also the less visible shifts, such as the emotional, spiritual and cognitive impacts of loss.

-When you care about someone and establish a bond, your own sense of self and way of relating to the world is connected to the relationship.
-You are losing the way you were with that person.
-Sometimes feelings emerge due to conflict or issues within the relationship, causing you to feel anger or guilt after a loss.
+When you care about someone and establish a bond, your own sense of self and way of relating to the world are connected to the relationship.
+When you lose that person, you lose the way you were with them.
+Sometimes feelings of conflict or issues within the relationship emerge, causing you to feel anger or guilt after a loss.
 The grief process can be complex and draining, especially when you are contending with daily tasks, such as going to work and managing other relationships and responsibilities.

-Hypnotherapy can be especially beneficial for helping a person:
+Hypnotherapy can be especially beneficial for helping a client to:

-Dr. Glazer combines her use of hypnosis with her extensive training in mindfulness and acceptance-based interventions, including acceptance and commitment therapy (ACT), self-compassion practices, and dialectical behavior therapy (DBT), which she received from doctoral program in Clinical Psychology.
-Her style of therapy emphasizes that relationships, with others and with oneself, impact one’s beliefs about the world, behaviors and struggles.
-Given this, she considers the therapeutic relationship to be impactful and significant in contributing to one’s process of therapeutic change, striving to create an atmosphere of mutuality, safety and empathic understanding.
-Her style of therapy blends mindfulness based approaches, attachment theory, relational psychoanalysis and self psychology, integrating hypnosis techniques within an interpersonal lens for a variety of struggles.
+Dr. Glazer combines hypnosis with mindfulness and acceptance-based interventions, including Acceptance and Commitment Therapy (ACT), self-compassion practices, and Dialectical Behavior Therapy (DBT), in which she has extensive training through her doctoral program in Psychology.
+Her style of therapy emphasizes that relationships — with others and with the self — impact personal beliefs about the world, behaviors and struggles.
+The therapeutic relationship is significant in contributing to the process of therapeutic change, and Dr. Glazer strives to create an atmosphere of mutuality, safety and empathic understanding.

 No items found.